Perimenopause And ADHD: Why Your Symptoms Are Getting Worse (And What Actually Helps)

 These challenges in attention, memory, and executive function can mimic the core symptoms of ADHD.
 But women with ADHD- and those who may have undiagnosed or untreated ADHD- may experience more severe impairments in these areas.

-Researchers have found that women often complain about increased ADHD symptoms and reduced efficacy of stimulant medication (e.g. Ritalin, Adderall, Vyvance) at points in their menstrual cycle when estrogen levels are lowest, the premenstrual period.
+Researchers have found that women often complain about increased ADHD symptoms and reduced efficacy of stimulant medication (e.g. Ritalin, Adderall, Vyvanse) at points in their menstrual cycle when estrogen levels are lowest, the premenstrual period.
 Adding insult to injury, estrogen levels fluctuate more during perimenopause.

 While we often assume ADHD is a disorder beginning in childhood, adults can be diagnosed with ADHD, too, often during perimenopause.